dbt-labs/docs.getdbt.com/website/docs/reference/snapshot-configs.md

 #### Customize meta column names in snapshot table

-Use the following configuration to define the names of the columns created in the [snapshot table](/docs/build/snapshots#snapshot-meta-fields).
+Use the following configuration to customize the names of the meta columns dbt creates in the [snapshot table](/docs/build/snapshots#snapshot-meta-fields).

 <File name='dbt_project.yml'>